sheyidev/Alx_DjangoLearnLab/_notes/2-django-models-ORM.md

 It covers the purpose of models, their structure, how they interact with the database using the ORM, and the steps to set up a database connection in Django.

+### **My personal Note**
+In Django, models are Python classes that define the structure and behavior of the data in your application.

+ They represent the database schema and are used to interact with the database.
+Each model corresponds to a single table in the database, and each attribute of the model represents a database field.

+ Django models handle CRUD operations (Create, Read, Update, Delete) and offer an easy-to-use API to interact with the database.
 ## Concept Overview
 ### Topics